Proving the existence of localized patterns and saddle node bifurcations in 1D activator-inhibitor type models

 the multiplication operator associated to $u$.
 Similarly, given $U= (u_n)_{n \in \mathbb{N}_0} \in \ell^1(\mathbb{N}_0)$, denote by

 the discrete convolution operator associated to $U$.
 We now define the following map $\varphi: \mathbb{R}^4 \to \mathbb{R}$ as

 for a given $(x_1,x_2,x_3,x_4) \in \mathbb{R}^4$.
-For the purpose of our analysis, we recall Lemma 4.2 from \cite{gs_cadiot_blanco} which allows us to estimate the norm of an operator by block in terms of the norms of its individual blocks. \begin{lemma} Let $K_1,K_2,K_3,K_4 \in \mathcal{B}(X)$ for $X \in \left\{L_e^2(\mathbb{R}^2),\ell_e^2\right\}$ where $\mathcal{B}(X)$ is the set of bounded linear operators on $X$.
+For the purpose of our analysis, we recall Lemma 4.2 from \citep{gs_cadiot_blanco} which allows us to estimate the norm of an operator by block in terms of the norms of its individual blocks. \begin{lemma} Let $K_1,K_2,K_3,K_4 \in \mathcal{B}(X)$ for $X \in \left\{L_e^2(\mathbb{R}^2),\ell_e^2\right\}$ where $\mathcal{B}(X)$ is the set of bounded linear operators on $X$.
 Then,

-where $\varphi: \mathbb{R}^4 \to \mathbb{R}$ is defined as in \eqref{definition_of_phi}. \end{lemma} \begin{proof} The proof can be found in \cite{gs_cadiot_blanco}. \end{proof}
+where $\varphi: \mathbb{R}^4 \to \mathbb{R}$ is defined as in \eqref{definition_of_phi}. \end{lemma} \begin{proof} The proof can be found in \citep{gs_cadiot_blanco}. \end{proof}

 Now, we provide explicit formulas for the bounds of Theorem \ref{th: radii polynomial} in the following list of lemmas.
-In particular, each formula relies on finite dimensional computations (that is vector or matrix norms), which can be rigorously evaluated thanks to computer-assisted techniques (cf. \cite{julia_blanco_fassler}).
-This justifies how specific choices for the approximate objects $\bar{\mathbf{u}}$ and $\mathbb{A}$. \begin{lemma} Let $\mathcal{Y}_0 >0$ be defined as
+In particular, each formula relies on finite dimensional computations (that is vector or matrix norms), which can be rigorously evaluated thanks to computer-assisted techniques (cf. \citep{julia_blanco_fassler}).
+This justifies how specific choices for the approximate objects $\bar{\mathbf{u}}$ and $\mathbb{A}$.
+We begin with the $\mathcal{Y}_0$ bound.
+In the following lemma, we describe the necessary steps to estimate this bound required for Theorem \ref{th: radii polynomial}.
+Its proof will involve splitting the estimate using the projection operators $\bpi^{\leq N}$ and $\bpi^{> N}$.
+We then rewrite the bounds in such a way that they all involve finite quantities which can be rigorously evaluated on the computer. \begin{lemma} Let $\mathcal{Y}_0 >0$ be defined as

 Then $\|\mathbb{A}\mathbb{f}(\overline{\mathbf{u}})\|_{\mathcal{H}} \leq \mathcal{Y}_0.$ \end{lemma}